UKCloud/documentation/articles/enablement/enbl-sco-vpn.md

 &nbsp; | &nbsp;
 -------|-------
-**Use case** | You don't want to use the vCNS Edge VPN capability and want to  install your own **Service type** | Connectivity
+**Use case** | You don't want to use the NSX edge gateway VPN capability and want to  install your own **Service type** | Connectivity
 **Security level** | Assured OFFICIAL
 **Hosted device** | VPN